On this page

 Handling disputes and conflict

 Disputes and conflicts can be stressful.
-Understanding the law involved will help your organisation have the best outcome, and could ensure action taken can’t be challenged later.
+Understanding the law involved will help your organisation have the best outcome and could ensure action taken can’t be challenged later.
+It will also help your organisation take proactive measures to address the conflict effectively.

 Our resources cover both internal and external disputes and conflicts that your not-for-profit organisation may face.

-Internal disputes are the disputes that occur between management, between the board and members, between members, and even between employees.
+Internal disputes are the disputes that occur in an organisation, for instance, between management, between the board and members, between members, and even between employees.

 More information